Loading…

 Nx Witness uses per channel licensing with different tiers.
 The pricing is generally competitive for mid market deployments, and the ability to run on standard hardware including ARM devices helps keep infrastructure costs low.
 However, adding third party analytics to Nx Witness introduces additional per channel or per server licensing costs from analytics vendors, which can significantly increase the total solution cost for AI intensive deployments.

 Choose Nx Witness if you need a lightweight, cross platform VMS that runs on diverse hardware including ARM devices, if your analytics needs are basic or highly specialized and best served by Nx Meta ecosystem partners, or if you are a system integrator building white label solutions on the Nx Meta developer platform.
-Choose Visylix if your primary requirement is deep, native AI analytics across a broad range of use cases, if you are deploying at large scale with thousands or millions of streams, if you need edge AI processing on NVIDIA Jetson for distributed locations, or if you want a single platform with all inclusive pricing that eliminates the complexity of multi vendor analytics licensing.
+Choose Visylix if your primary requirement is deep, native AI analytics across a broad range of use cases, if you are deploying at large scale with thousands or millions of streams, if you need edge AI processing on edge compute devices for distributed locations, or if you want a single platform with all inclusive pricing that eliminates the complexity of multi vendor analytics licensing.